#1 in Sleep Product Research

 Innerspring Mattress Buying Tip

 The ratings and comments below describe how innerspring mattresses overall are evaluated by actual owners.
-For information on specific brands, see the sections following this one.
+For information on specific brands, see the section following this one.

 |Less pain / pressure points||c||Innerspring mattresses – initially – often provide above average relief for pain and pressure.
 As the beds age, however, mattress sagging and compression can result in significant discomfort and even pain, including back pain, for about 20% of owners.
 See mattresses and pain for more analysis.|